mhoe4/Bootstrap-Portfolio/README.md

 # Bootstrap-Portfolio
-My portfolio using Bootstrap
+My portfolio of work created using Bootstrap for the css styling

+## Index
+Short bio about Mark Hoefer

+## Portfolio
+Limited portfolio of Mark's work

+### Portfolio Items
-1. Young Thug Hangman - Word guessing game using a Young Thug theme and Young Thug Songs
+Young Thug Hangman - Word guessing game using a Young Thug theme and Young Thug Songs

-What the project does
-Why the project is useful
-How users can get started with the project
-Where users can get help with your project
-Who maintains and contributes to the project
+## Contact
+Means of contacting Mark Hoefer